 Overall, the Taste Trail is a fun and engaging way for visitors to sample a wide variety of local food and drink offerings and experience the unique flavours and culture of a particular York.

-Tickets are limited to 100 per day – You can either pre-book online or purchase your booklet at the information point (while stocks last)
+Tickets are limited to 100 per day – You can either pre-book online or purchase your booklet at the information point while stocks last

 Collection of the trail booklet is from the Information Point any day between 10am to 4pm, located on Parliament Street – In front of Claire’s (37 Parliament Street, YO1 8RU)

-*Please note that some samples will involve alcohol and therefore under 18s will not be able to participate with all of the stops on the trail.
-Some businesses are closed on specific days.
+– Some samples will involve alcohol and therefore under 18s will not be able to participate with all of the stops on the trail.

 Did you know that the York Food Festival is a not-for-profit organisation?